RaGR/my-DOCS-and-refrences/User-Auth-Django-DRF-scenario.md

 if you have any better explanations please help us grow this txt!

-have any guestions? -> ramtin7.samadi@gmail.com
+have any questions? -> ramtin7.samadi@gmail.com